nus-cs2103-AY1718S2/addressbook-level3/doc/DeveloperGuide.md

 2. Should be able to hold up to 1000 persons.
 3. Should come with automated unit tests and open source code.
 4. Should favor DOS style commands over Unix-style commands.
-5. The running time should be less than O(n^2).
-6. The system should work on 32bit and 62bit systems.
-7. The program should be usable by someone without coding experience (ex: Doctors).
-8. The program is not required to be able to contact the Addressbook entries only store and filter the data.

 ## Appendix D : Glossary